afragen/git-updater/README.md

 # GitHub Updater

-A simple plugin to enable automatic updates to your GitHub hosted WordPress plugins and themes.
+A simple plugin to enable automatic updates to your GitHub or Bitbucket hosted WordPress plugins and themes.

 This plugin is not allowed in the wp.org repo. :frowning: